caleb531/alfred-workflow-packager/README.md

 The unique bundle ID of your workflow.
 You must have one set in the installed workflow, or AWP will not be able to find your workflow when packaging.

-##### readme

-The path to the README file to use for this workflow; the *About this Workflow* field in your workflow is populated with the contents of this file.

 ##### resources

 A list of zero or more files/folder patterns representing files or folders to